nyu-mhealth/juul_study_page/index.md

 Welcome to the NYU E-Cigarette Study information page.
 If you are interested in assessing your eligiblity for this study, visit [this link](https://nyu.qualtrics.com/jfe/form/SV_7R0troHmfry4MDj/).
 Please review the informed consent materials below.
 You will need to sign this document upon enrollment in the study.
 You do not need to bring it to your appointment; we will have copies printed for you.

-For questions about the study, contact us via <ecigstudyNYU@gmail.com>
+For questions about the study, contact us at [ecigstudyNYU@gmail.com](mailto:ecigstudyNYU@gmail.com)

 CONSENT FORM FOR PARTICIPANTS